Himujjal/ekon/README.md

 // -- strings

 // Unquoted Strings are simple one word strings & have a few conditions:
 //  1.
-No ':', '{', '}', "'", '"', '[',  ']', ',' or whitespace characters
+No WhiteSpace characters
 //  2.
-Reserved words: 'true', 'false', 'null' won't be parsed as string
+Only characters allowed will be '_' , '-', '@', '.'
 //  3.
+No "//" will be parsed as string.
+It will be parsed as comments
+//  4.
+No Reserved words: 'true', 'false', 'null' will be parsed as string
+//  5.
 If its a number, it will be parsed as a number & not as string
-unquoted: forSimpleOneWordStrings
+unquotedKey: forSimpleOneWordStrings
+unquotedKey2: john_doe@gmail.com // TIP: Prefer single-quotes for URLs ("'<URL>'")

 // for full support of the above characters, use the following three forms
-doubleQuotes: "You can use 'single-quotes' inside"
+doubleQuotes: "You can use 'single-quotes' inside" // prefer single-quotes though
 singleQuotes: 'You can use "double-quotes" inside'
 multilineWithBacktickQuote: `
 This is
 a multiline
 string
 `
-'singleQuotedKey': 'Although, it is encouraged to use unquoted keys'
+'single QuotedKey': 'Prefer single-quotes over double-quotes for keys'

 // numbers
 intNumber: 123
 floatingPointNumber: -0.12345
-leadingDecimalPointNumber: .12345
-trailingDecimlPointNumber: 12345.
 positiveSignNumber: +12345.123
 hexadecimalNumber: 0xdecaf

+trailingDecimal: -.123

 // Arrays
 arrays: [